 Baroness Jay was born into politics, as the daughter of former Prime Minister James Callaghan, and, following a successful career as a BBC journalist, returned to her roots by becoming a life peer in 1992.
 She addressed Alzheimer’s Research UK’s annual scientific Network Conference in Southampton in 2010.
 A tireless health campaigner, she founded the National Aids Trust in 1987 and raised awareness in the House of Lords of key Alzheimer’s issues.

 Jan’s enthusiasm on behalf of Alzheimer’s Research UK is tremendous.
 As a former Chair and Trustee, she continues to increase awareness of the need for more dementia research and to raise funds for our charity.

 Baroness Perry of Southwark

 Baroness Perry has been a Patron since the launch of our charity.
 She has regularly attended Alzheimer’s Research UK fundraising events and has raised awareness in the House of Lords of key Alzheimer’s issues.

 Sir Terry Pratchett OBE

-Terry Pratchett is the best-selling author of the Discworld series.
+Alzheimer’s Research UK was saddened to hear of the death of Sir Terry Pratchett on 12 March.
 In December 2007 he announced that he had been diagnosed with Alzheimer’s.
-Terry’s bravery and frankness about his condition has been invaluable in boosting public discussion of the disease.
-Terry has campaigned tirelessly for an increase in research funding and donated $1 million to Alzheimer’s Research UK in March 2008.
+Terry’s bravery and frankness about his condition was invaluable in boosting public discussion of the disease.
+Terry campaigned tirelessly for an increase in research funding and donated $1 million to Alzheimer’s Research UK in March 2008.